-If you're looking for a veggie you can pop into your mouth straight off the plant and enjoy that satisfying crunch when you bite down, then sugar snap peas are a must-grow for you.
-Here in Central Texas, we have two opportunities to grow peas, one in the fall and one in the spring.
+If you’re looking for a veggie you can pop into your mouth straight off the plant and enjoy that satisfying crunch when you bite down, then sugar snap peas are a must-grow for you.
+Here in Central Texas, home gardeners have two opportunities to grow peas, one in the fall and one in the spring.

 Sugar snap peas are one of the easiest vegetables to grow as the weather cools.
 Follow these tips to grow peas under their preferred growing conditions and set yourself up to harvest pod after crisp, delicious pod.

 Well, by the name alone, we can guess they’re sweet and snappy and a type of pea, or Pisum sativum.
 Here’s a little more on sugar snaps.